Will a Dehumidifier Kill Mold?

 Warmer environments also tend to encourage its growth.
 Those dark and hidden spaces throughout the home provide the perfect environment for it to spread and develop quickly.

 Mold can grow on most materials but will spread faster through certain ones.
-Anything that is porous is more likely to absorb water, therefore making it a great spot for it to grow.
+Anything that is porous is more likely to absorb water, therefore making it an excellent spot for it to grow.
 These materials include:

 - paints and wallpapers

-Water has to be present in order for spores to grow, so a humid household is likely to have it appear in some places that are or have been exposed to water.
+Water has to be present for spores to grow, so a humid household is likely to have it appear in some places that are or have been exposed to water.

-Mold can be detected by its pungent smell or by visibly checking locations on a regular basis.
-Mold grows in spores which can float through the air and will present some potentially harmful inhalants for anyone that is at the location for any length of time.
+Mold can be detected by its pungent smell or by visibly checking locations regularly.
+Mold grows in spores that can float through the air and present potentially harmful inhalants for anyone at the location for any length of time.

 Can a Dehumidifier Remove Mold?

 Simply put, dehumidifiers cannot remove mold.
 The machine is designed to remove moisture in the air.
-This means that if there is already a presence of mildew in a home or building, it is not going to be removed just by working to reduce the moisture after the fact.
+This means that if there is already a presence of mildew in a home or building, it will not be removed just by working to reduce the moisture after the fact.

 Call Us Today!

-If you are concerned that there may be mold growing in your home, it is, unfortunately, too late for a dehumidifier to help.
+If you are concerned that mold may grow in your home, it is, unfortunately, too late for a dehumidifier to help.